 After a car accident, notify your insurance carrier as soon as possible.
 Waiting too long may give your insurance company the right to deny your claim.
 New York also has a time limit for you to take legal action.
 You must initiate a lawsuit within three years from your date of injury.

 Contact Bronx Auto Accident Attorney Ivan Diamond

-Choosing not to work closely with a lawyer after a car accident could risk having your claim denied or being offered an insurance settlement that is far less than you deserve for your losses and injuries.
-Having represented many car accident victims, I understand the stress that being severely injured in a car accident brings to you and your family.
+Choosing not to work closely with a lawyer after a car accident can risk receiving a claim denial or an insurance settlement offer that is far less than you deserve for your losses and injuries.
+Having represented many car accident victims, Ivan Diamond understands the stress that severe car accident injuries bring you and your family.

-Car accidents can cause serious injury and dramatically alter your life.
-When you are involved in an accident, email me or dial (718) 588-2000 for a free consultation, so I can review your case and help you determine the best path forward for your situation.
+Car accidents can cause severe injury and dramatically alter your life.
+When you are in an accident, email The Law Offices of Ivan M. Diamond or dial (718) 588-2000 for your free consultation, so we can review your case and help you determine the best path forward.

 The Law Offices of Ivan M. Diamond

-888 Grand Concourse #1L
+888 Grand Concourse Suite #1L, 10451

 “Mr. Ivan Diamond is the definition of professionalism hard work.
 He’s my first experience with a lawyer (I retained him to represent me in two separate instances) … and he made it a pleasant one!
 He’s VERY hands on, very attentive, asked the questions, consistently checked up on me and prepared me for any and every possibility.
 Extremely knowledgeable.
 I recommend Mr. Diamond to friends and family who we’re all happy with outcome of their personal injury case’s.
 I consider Mr. Diamond to be family, because that’s how hard he worked for me and expressed real compassion for my circumstances.
 Hiring Mr. Diamond is a decision you will never regret..” – Bia S.

 Client Review: 5/5